 Advertising Traffic Manager Salary

-The larger portion of Advertising Traffic Managers in the United States are women.
-Median pay in this female-dominated area goes for around $52K annually.
-The majority of individuals in this role claim moderate levels of job satisfaction.
-A strong majority get medical and dental insurance, and the greater part get vision plans, too.
-This overview is based on answers to PayScale's salary questionnaire.
+Women comprise the majority of Advertising Traffic Managers in the United States.
+Individuals in this line of work make around $54K annually on average.
+Most workers in this position report moderate levels of job satisfaction.
+In this profession, a strong majority enjoy medical and dental coverage, and the greater part have vision insurance, as well.
+Figures cited in this summary are based on replies to PayScale's salary questionnaire.

 Job Description for Advertising Traffic Manager

 Advertising traffic managers serve project-management roles for advertising agencies, which involve delegating work to teams of employees within the agency and working with researchers, focus group analysts, and copywriters and editors.
 The ad traffic manager helps to ensure that an advertisement conforms to the customer's requirements as well as the needs of a marketing team and branding manager, and they also ensure that each ad is released on-time and within deadlines through the media specified by advertising account managers.Read More...

 One of the major responsibilities of an ad traffic manager involves facilitating cooperation on ads between a variety of employees within the agency to ensure that quality advertisements are completed according to specifications and timetables.
 They must also ensure that internal deadlines are met, monitor progress along each step, and report any changes or difficulties to ad managers, account executives, and marketing or branding executives.

 Advertising traffic managers help to manage the budget allocated for each ad, which may also involve helping a marketing manager to divide a project-budget across multiple advertisements on a variety of media.
 They may also help to schedule and facilitate the purchase of advertising real estate, such as print, online, or broadcast media sources.